brandiegriffin83/ITAI-4370-Course-Portfolio/Modules/Module-04-5G-Network-Architecture-and-AI-Integration/README.md

 After completing this module, I was able to:

-- Explain the architecture of 5G networks.
+- Explain the architecture of 5G communication networks.
-- Describe how Artificial Intelligence supports 5G communications.
+- Describe how Artificial Intelligence improves 5G performance.
 - Understand AI-driven load balancing.
-- Explain virtualization within 5G environments.
+- Explain network virtualization.
-- Analyze research involving AI and next-generation communication networks.
+- Analyze current research related to AI and 5G integration.
-- Recognize the benefits and challenges of AI integration.

 ---